magento/knowledge-base/src/troubleshooting/general/live-search-catalog-data-sync.md

     ```bash
     bin/magento indexer:reindex catalog_data_exporter_products
     ```
 1. If you still do not see the correct data, [create a Support ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket).
-SHOULDN"T THEY TRY OTHER SOLUTIONS DESCRIBED HERE?

 ### Check timestamp of last product export